astronomer/docs/astro/modify-cluster.md

 <PremiumBadge />

 As an Organization Owner, you can keep teams and projects isolated by authorizing Workspaces only to specific clusters.
-You can gain greater control over cloud your resources by ensuring that only authorized pipelines are running on specific clusters.
+You can gain greater control over your cloud resources by ensuring that only authorized pipelines are running on specific clusters.
+For example, you can authorize only production Workspaces to a specific cluster to ensure that no development Workspaces compromise the cluster through bugs or excess resource usage.

 1. In the Cloud UI, click the **Clusters** tab and then select a cluster.
 2. Click the **Workspace Authorization** tab and then click **Edit Workspace Authorization**.